The Railholiday Green Page

 Public Transport and Travel

-Here at Railholiday we strongly believe in the joys of public transport, and for this reason have chosen sites for our carriages beside working railway stations.
-Lizzy is chair of the St Germans and Area Public Transport Users Group and regularly attends transport planning forums.
-In order to encourage our guests to escape the queues and enjoy the countryside by catching the train, bus, walking or cycling we:
+Here at Railholiday we strongly believe in the joys of public transport and for this reason have chosen sites for our carriages beside working railway stations.
+Lizzy is actively involved in the St Germans and Area Public Transport Users Group, having just stepped down from five years as chair.

 - Have written a book of day trips by train, which is provided in each carriage.